Close

 Kids love this activity, especially during hot summer days.
 And, you don’t need any extra material to keep them occupied.
 If you have a baby bathtub or a baby swimming pool, you are sorted.
 Fill the tub halfway with water and drop some of your toddler’s toys.
 You can also drop some wooden spoons and plastic cups in it.
 Let him have fun getting into the water, playing with his toys and chuckling in sheer delight!
 This activity is great to cool your child down, enhance his motor skills, eye-hand coordination, and strengthen his hand muscles and the upper body.

-toddler in bathtub with colourful toys
+Toddler in bathtub with colourful toys

 5. Passing the Parcel